qubitsec/plura/proposal/en/coupang/compare-xdr.md

 - behavioral endpoint detection,
 - Storyline-based event chaining,
 - automated response and rollback,
-- generative-AI-assisted investigation,
+- generative AI-assisted investigation,
-- and broader XDR / data pipeline expansion.
+- and broader XDR and data pipeline expansion.

-This is an endpoint-first model.
+This is an endpoint-first operating model.

 ### PLURA-XDR

-PLURA-XDR starts earlier in the kill chain.
+PLURA-XDR begins earlier in the attack chain.

-Instead of beginning with endpoint-side consequences, it analyzes:
+Instead of starting with endpoint-side consequences, it analyzes:

 - **web request bodies**,
 - **web response bodies or response signals**,
 - **authentication and session behavior**,
-- then correlates them with **server logs, automated response, and forensics**.
+- and then correlates them with **server logs, automated response, and forensics**.

 That architectural difference becomes material in scenarios such as:

 - credential stuffing,
 - brute-force activity using valid leaked credentials, keys, or tokens,
 - zero-day or non-signature web attacks,
-- webshell upload followed by LOLBAS / GTFOBins pivoting,
+- webshell uploads followed by LOLBAS or GTFOBins pivoting,
 - and data exfiltration indicators embedded in web responses.

 ---